isleysharleen/plugin.video.fenlight/README.md

 - Real Debrid / Premiumize / AllDebrid / TorBox / Easynews — link via their normal device-auth in addon settings
 - Google Gemini / Groq — paste your API key in settings if you want AI similar recommendations
 - OMDb / RPDb — same pattern

+## Changelog

+**v1.0.2** — Trakt sync pagination fix
+Trakt changed their API to silently enforce pagination on watched-history and playback-progress endpoints, capping results to the most recent ~100 (movies/shows watched) or ~25 (in-progress) items with no page/limit sent.
+This broke watched checkmarks and the In Progress menus, both of which only reflected the last day or two of activity.
+Fixed by adding full pagination support across all three sync calls (`sync/watched/movies`, `users/me/watched/shows`, `sync/playback`), and updated the shows-watched query from `extended=full` to `extended=progress` to match Trakt's current response structure.
+(Fix adapted from a community patch for FLAM 2.2.04, credit: ReaLx3m.)

+**v1.0.1** — TV menu & calendar fix
+Trending, Trending Recent, Popular, and Popular Today were returning empty for TV shows because TMDB sometimes returns `external_ids: null`, which crashed metadata parsing silently for every item in the list.
+Trakt Calendar was erroring out entirely on shows with null season/episode data.
+Both are now defended against with None-guards and per-item error handling, so one bad entry doesn't take down the whole list.

+**v1.0.0** — Initial release
+Clean fork of Fen Light AM v2.2.04.
+Rebranded to Mire Sirens, all shared API keys removed, updater repointed to this repo.

 ## License